simonprickett/nctx-stop-api/README.md

 $ cd nctx-stop-api
 ```

-Next, you'll need to get your Cloudflare account ID...
-TODO
+Next, you'll need to get your Cloudflare account ID... which is a numeric value that can be found on your account dashboard page when you login to Cloudflare:

 ![Obtaining your Cloudflare account ID](cloudflare_account_id.png)